appjumpstart/vue-styletron/README.md

 const { Server } = require('styletron-engine-atomic')
 const VueStyletron = require('@appjumpstart/vue-styletron')

-// Create a Styletron Server instance. const styletron = new Server()
+// Create Styletron Server and VueStyletron instances. const styletron = new Server() const vueStyletron = new VueStyletron({ styletron })

-// Use VueStyletron as a Vue plugin and tell it to use the Styletron Server
+// Use VueStyletron as a Vue plugin.
-// instance created above.
-Vue.use(VueStyletron, { styletron })
+Vue.use(vueStyletron)

 // Once the application logic has determined the component to be rendered (by
-// VueRouter navigation or otherwise), render the component's styles.
+// VueRouter navigation or otherwise), render the component's styles. vueStyletron.renderStyles(MatchedComponent)
-VueStyletron.renderStyles(MatchedComponent)

 // After component styles have been rendered, generate the <style> HTML so that
 // it can be added to the page before sent to the client.